WHY INTROVERTS MAKE GREAT ENTREPRENEURS

 All in all, was very much an introvert growing up (I also had no idea this was a thing until I got to my 20’s) and that’s never changed.

 The more I learned about it the more I felt at peace for who I was and I realized that the fact that I am an introvert, never stopped me from doing great things or pursuing my dreams.
 I just go about it in a much quieter way.
+Most importantly I realized that me being an introvert was directly connected to many of my strongest business habits.
+The side of me that loves to work alone on big projects, and excels in organizing ideas and turning them into actions has a lot to do with being an introvert.
+I just wish more people out there realize that regardless of being an introvert, or extrovert, you can apply the things you’re great at and make them work for you.

 For a long time, however, I thought that it would mean I wouldn’t be good at being a business owner.
 Truthfully, all these things just never translated into fitting into traditional roles in today’s world.